 What does the bill do regarding health savings accounts?

-It increases the contribution limits for tax-exempt HSAs, from $3,400 for individuals and $6,750 for families now to $6,550 and $13,100, respectively.
-It allows individuals to use HSA money for over-the-counter drugs, something the ACA had limited to only over-the-counter drugs for which individuals had obtained a prescription.
+House and Senate bills: Both bills would increase the contribution limits for tax-exempt HSAs, from $3,400 for individuals and $6,750 for families now to $6,550 and $13,100, respectively.
+They allow individuals to use HSA money for over-the-counter drugs, something the ACA had limited to only over-the-counter drugs for which individuals had obtained a prescription.

 There were so-called winners and losers in the individual market under the ACA.
 How would that change under this bill?

-The GOP plan allows a wider variation in pricing based on age: Insurers can charge older individuals up to five times as much as younger people, and states can change that ratio.
+The GOP plans allow a wider variation in pricing based on age: Insurers can charge older individuals up to five times as much as younger people, and states can change that ratio.
 Under the ACA, the ratio was 3:1.
-So, younger individuals may see lower premiums under this bill, while older individuals could see higher premiums.
+So, younger individuals may see lower premiums under this legislation, while older individuals could see higher premiums.